-Many different types of ivy exist, but most grow best in bright indoor light, where they don't receive any direct sun but still get good light exposure.
-A spot that's 1 or 2 feet away from a lightly curtained, south- or west-facing window is ideal, or you can grow the plant under artificial lighting, such as full-spectrum fluorescent lights or grow lights.
+Many different types of ivy exist, but most grow best in bright indirect light.
+Find a spot where they don't receive any direct sun but still get good light exposure.
+A spot that's 1 or 2 feet away from a lightly curtained, south- or east-facing window is ideal, or you can grow the plant under artificial lighting, such as full-spectrum fluorescent lights or grow lights.
 An ivy plant can also survive in a poorly lit spot such as the corner of a room, but its growth rate will likely slow.

 Giving an indoor-grown ivy the correct amount of water at the right time helps keep it healthy and growing steadily.
-Let the plant's soil dry out between waterings, then water so the entire soil ball becomes wet and water drains freely from the pot.
-How often you'll need to water the plant can vary; for example, an older, pot-bound plant whose root system almost fills its pot dries out more quickly than a young plant with a small root system, and an ivy in a glazed ceramic or plastic pot dries out more slowly than a plant in a clay pot.
+Let the plant's soil dry slightly between waterings, then water so the entire soil ball becomes wet and water drains freely from the pot.
+How often you'll need to water the plant can vary.
+For example, an older, pot-bound plant whose root system almost fills its pot dries out more quickly than a young plant with a small root system.
+An ivy in a glazed ceramic or plastic pot dries out more slowly than a plant in a clay pot.

 Temperature and Fertilizer

-An indoor ivy plant does best when room temperature is cool, between 50 and 70 degrees Fahrenheit during the day, and a bit lower at night.
+An indoor ivy plant does best when the room temperature is cool, between 50 and 70 degrees Fahrenheit during the day, and a bit lower at night.
 Fertilize the plant once or twice each month during the growing season, spring through early fall.
-Use a water-soluble, balanced, 15-15-15 formula, diluted at a rate of 1/4 teaspoon per gallon of water, but check the product label for any additional directions.
-Withhold fertilizer during the winter to give the ivy a rest.
-To prevent accumulation of fertilizer salts in the soil, leach the plant's soil twice each year by immersing its pot in water that comes to the top of the pot.
-After 15 minutes, remove the pot from the water and let it drain fully.
+Use a water-soluble, balanced, 15-15-15 formula, diluted at a rate of 1/4 teaspoon per gallon of water, or according to product-specific label directions.

 Pruning and Pests

-Although it's not necessary to prune indoor ivy, you can trim it back to keep its size under control and maintain a good shape, cutting just in front of a leaf or a dormant bud.
-Trim the ivy at any time, using sharp shears you disinfect in rubbing alcohol between cuts to prevent spread of disease.
+Although it's not necessary to prune indoor ivy, you can trim it back to keep its size under control and maintain a good shape.
+Cut just above a leaf or a dormant bud.
+Trim the ivy at any time, using sharp pruning shears.
+Disinfect the shears in rubbing alcohol between cuts to prevent the potential spread of disease.